aspect-build/rules_ts/README.md

 <https://github.com/aspect-build/rules_ts/releases>
 copy the WORKSPACE snippet into your `WORKSPACE` file.

-Please note that rules_ts does not work with `--worker_sandboxing` (https://github.com/aspect-build/rules_ts/issues/127).
+Please note that rules_ts does not work with `--worker_sandboxing`.